Real Madrid's Plan B! Boys from Brazil Vinicius and Rodrygo put Blancos top of La Liga | Goal.com

 Crisis?
 What crisis?
 Suddenly, the embarrassing Champions League loss to Paris Saint-Germain seems a long time ago.

-After two consecutive wins in Liga, over Sevilla and now Osasuna, Real are one point clear of city rivals and second-placed Atletico ahead of Saturday's trip to the Wanda Metropolitano.
+After two consecutive wins in Liga, over Sevilla and now Osasuna, following the Parc des Princes debacle, Real are one point clear of city rivals and second-placed Atletico ahead of Saturday's trip to the Wanda Metropolitano.

 They will make that short journey across the city with renewed optimism and with exciting options off the bench.